 The Future of Medical Billing in 2019: 5 Trends You Should Consider Now

-The Patient Payment ExperienceWhat You Should Know - It sounds like a bad TV documentary, but make no mistake that patients are beginning to hold their healthcare provider to the same expectations as they do their favorite retail stores, especially when it comes to medical bills.
+It sounds like a bad TV documentary, but make no mistake that patients are beginning to hold their healthcare provider to the same expectations as they do their favorite retail stores, especially when it comes to medical bills.
 Consider this: A customer walks into a clothing store.
 He picks up a shirt, reads the price tag, and decides whether he wants to make the purchase depending on the price.
 He then takes the shirt to the register and pays instantly and conveniently.
 That’s payment transparency and convenience of pay at their simplest forms.
 Yes, it’s more complicated than that for providers, but there’s a lot we can learn from the retail industry.
 We now live in a world in which anything you want or need is probably just a few clicks away.
 With that in mind, physicians need to consider how patients are treated through the collection cycle.
 They want to know (if possible) how much they’re responsible for paying upfront.
 They want a convenient way to pay, and ease of mind that if they can’t pay for their medical bills in full, they will have the option to pay over time.
 Remember, 65% of patients are open to switching healthcare providers who provide a better payment experience.

-- Considerations - Now more than ever, providers must engage patients in a consumer-friendly manner and equip billing staff with payment tools that create convenience.
+Considerations - Now more than ever, providers must engage patients in a consumer-friendly manner and equip billing staff with payment tools that create convenience.
 Consider all parts of the billing cycle, from pre-visit to collection.
 Estimation tools provide patients with a snapshot of how much they owe out-of-pocket.
 This creates benefits on both sides: The patient won’t be blindsided down the road by a surprise bill, and you increase the chances of collecting by building trust.
 80% of consumers prefer to pay their medical bills through an online channel, so consider an online payment portal that allows patients to pay their bills conveniently, even from their phone.
 For large balances, having the option to pay over time is a huge game changer for many patients.
 Offering a payment plan gives patients more leniency in when and how much they pay at once, so they feel more in control.
 For you, it means another step towards streamlining your collections and increasing revenue.
-Don’t forget, more importantly than these tools, is how your staff interacts with patients on a daily basis.
+Don’t forget: more importantly than these tools is how your staff interacts with patients every day.
 Ensure that billing staff is trained properly to answer all questions that patients may have about their balance and the solutions you provide.
 You can read more about improving the patient payment experience in our new white paper.

 - Are you a new provider?